kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 2. Open `templates/config.yaml`
 3. Change `global.releases` to contain new release.
 Also remove oldest release on the list.
 4. Change `global.nextRelease` to contain version for future release.
+5. Run `dep ensure -v --vendor-only` in the `development/tools` directory to install dependencies.
 5. Run `go run development/tools/cmd/rendertemplates/main.go --config templates/config.yaml` in the root of the repository to generate jobs.
 6. Run `go test development/tools/jobs/...` in the root of the repository.
 If anything is red fix it using these guidelines:
   * For release tests using `GetKymaReleasesSince` with a release that is no longer supported change it to use `GetAllKymaReleases`.